wg-osr/walkerga.github.io/list/spell-catastrophe.md

 </details>
 <details markdown="1">
 <summary><b>9.
 Revelation</b></summary>
 The skies of far off places open above you.
 The vista seen contains geometries beyond the abilities of mortals to understand.
-All witnessing this display stand in awe and must make a saving throw.
-On success, the insight gained increases all spiritual ability scores by 1 point.
-On failure, one such score is permanently decreased by 1D8 points.
+All NPCs in the hex permanently become corrupted, most to the point of becoming murderers.
+You gain a new [Dabolist](/spells/#diabolism) spell and are now cosmically know as the antigod.
 </details>
 <details markdown="1">
 <summary><b>10.
 Gluttony</b></summary>